atamis/atamis.me/content/posts/2018-08-10-ironic-space-lisp-part-3.md

 code is reasonable semantically speaking (especially for a Lisp), but too much indirection is inefficient.

-It's worth noting that although the Ironic Space Lisp interpeter isn't a normal tree walk interpreter.
+It's worth noting that although the Ironic Space Lisp interpreter isn't a normal tree walk interpreter.
 The ISL interpreter, as it's implemented on the `master` branch right now, reifies the stack frames tracking the recursive descent into the AST to permit preemptive pausing.
 This really doesn't help the locality